unchimanshu/social-engineering-contactcenter/README.md

-A simple application to detect fraud in a Contact center scenario.
-Imagine a fraudster calling a contact center to carry out an Account Takeover (ATO).
-They try to emotionally manipulate the agent and try to gain access.
+A lightweight application designed to detect fraud in contact center interactions.
+In this scenario, a fraudster calls a contact center attempting an Account Takeover (ATO) by emotionally manipulating the agent to gain unauthorized access.

-This system will detect emotional manipulation and warn the agent of a probable fraud attempt.
-When used in conjunction with existing fraud prevention measures, an LLM-based architecture can add a powerful security and compliance layer to the system.
+The system identifies patterns of emotional manipulation in real time and alerts the agent to a likely fraud attempt.
+When combined with existing fraud prevention controls, an LLM-based architecture adds a powerful, adaptive layer of security and compliance.

-Furthermore, because the contact center is one of the highest-churn industries in the world, human agent training is a significant overhead; such features can obviate the need for such fraud-prevention training for human agents.
+Additionally, given that contact centers experience some of the highest employee churn rates, agent training represents a substantial ongoing cost.
+By embedding fraud detection directly into the workflow, this approach reduces reliance on extensive fraud-prevention training for human agents.